New Maternal Health and Birth Equity Program Launches at Samuel Merritt University with $1.5 Million Grant

 An additional $250,000 will support scholarships and research for formerly incarcerated individuals and survivors of human trafficking and child sexual exploitation

-The estate of Millicent A. Zaludek granted $1.75 million to Samuel Merritt University this month to address critical health equity issues facing the San Francisco Bay Area.
+The Millicent A Zaludek Revocable Living Trust granted $1.75 million to Samuel Merritt University this month to address critical health equity issues facing the San Francisco Bay Area.
 Three new programs will focus on improving maternal health and birth equity, creating employment and health services opportunities for formerly incarcerated people, and advancing the health and future of survivors of human trafficking and child sexual exploitation.
 The programs will be overseen and managed by SMU’s Center for Community Engagement and Ethnic Health Institute.

 Maternal health statistics reveal the stark issue in the United States, which ranks the f

 The Millicent A. Zaludek Maternal Health/Birth Equity Endowment provides $1.5 million to improve outcomes for expectant mothers through research and service fellowships and increased clinical support for expecting mothers through a special partnership with Roots Community Health Center, which serves those most impacted by poor maternal health outcomes and birth inequities.
 The faculty fellow will provide consultation to Roots patients and staff and conduct relevant research.
 Scholarships will enable community health workers at Roots and other East Bay residents to begin or grow careers in maternal health equity.

 “There’s no need to reinvent the wheel here — we want to tap into an incredible leader in our community.
 We asked Roots to partner with us because it’s one of the biggest powerhouses in supporting Black communities and communities of color in Northern California, and a trusted partner of SMU,” says Alavi-Irvine.
 “We want to do this work in and with our community, and Roots has the track record of doing it well.”